AhmedTohamy01/My-Playground-Public/imgs/Professional Skills/Introduction to the Professional Skills Curriculum.md

 We suggest you start at the beginning and work through the lessons in order.
 However, if you find yourself needing support on a particular skill (such as working through conflict) you can jump to this lesson first.
 The Freelancing Simulations must be completed in order.

-***The Professional Skills Curriculum and Career Prep***
+***The Professional Skills Curriculum and Career Prep*** Although the Professional Skills Curriculum helps you get ready for your future job, it is important to understand that it is not Career Prep.
+The Career Prep Curriculum is a separate set of activities specifically designed to support you during the time you are preparing to apply for jobs, interviewing, and negotiating offers.
+You will move on to that curriculum after you have completed the Technical Curriculum, this Professional Skills Curriculum, and your coding challenges.